-For the 2014 calendar year, the non-employee directors had the option to elect, in advance, to receive up to 100% of their quarterly cash retainers in cash or fully-vested DSUs.
-If DSUs were elected, the non-employee director received the number of DSUs determined by dividing the deferral amount by the closing price of one Common Share on NYSE on the applicable grant date.
+For the 2015 calendar year, the non-employee directors had the option to elect, in advance, to receive up to 100% of their quarterly cash retainers in cash or fully-vested DSUs.
+If DSUs were elected, the non-employee director received the number of DSUs determined by dividing the deferral amount by the closing price of one Common Share on NYSE on the applicable grant date, and rounding up to the next whole share.
 DSUs granted in connection with deferral elections will be settled on the same terms as described above.
-For the 2014 calendar year, Mr. Hanft made an election to receive 50% of his quarterly retainers in fully vested DSUs and Mr. Johnson made an election to receive 25% of his quarterly retainers in fully vested DSUs.
-None of the other non-employee directors elected to defer any portion of their 2014 calendar year cash retainer.
+For the 2015 calendar year, Mr. Finn elected to receive 100% of his quarterly retainers in fully vested DSUs, Mr. Hanft elected to receive 50% of his quarterly retainers in fully vested DSUs and Mr. Johnson elected to receive 25% of his quarterly retainers in fully vested DSUs.
+None of the other non-employee directors elected to defer any portion of their 2015 calendar year cash retainer.